 As they say ‘jitna gur daloga itna meetha hoga’.
 So the more milk is added the tastier and richer will be your kheer.
 To reduce cooking time you can use milk powder or khoya (mava) or sweetened condensed milk.
 This is really helpful if you are making a large batch on a religious occasion like niaz when 3-4 liter milk is used and evaporating it would be along process.
 For a small batch only milk (1 liter milk for 1/4 cup rice kheer) would also suffice.

 Kheer puri is so easy hardly anyone would want a recipe.
-But than some recipes find their way to blog as a tribute to the dish.
-When we cook rice in water instead of milk it assures complete puffing of rice which is difficult when pre-soaked rice are cooked in milk directly.
+But then some recipes find their way to blog as a tribute to the dish.
+When we cook rice in water instead of milk it assures complete puffing of rice which is difficult when pre-soaked rice is cooked in milk directly.
 I am using milk powder but you can substitute milk powder with more milk too.
 Puri recipe is in the end, remember kheer puri is crispier as it is made without baking soda.

-How to make Kheer with cooked rice
+How to make Pakistani Kheer with cooked rice.

 - ½ cup basmati rice, soaked in 1½ cup of water for 1 hour